sruthisivakumar16/Sink-or-Swim/README.md

 # Sink or Swim
-Predicting the survival rate of titanic passengers using machine learning and regression models.
+Predicting the survival rate of titanic passengers using machine learning and regression models as a part of a Kaggle challenege